-The Seven Oaks School Division (SOSD) is celebrating the new beginning of a divisional Learning and Service Centre, a unique, multi-use space to share with the SOSD students, staff and parents and the broader community.
+The Seven Oaks School Division (SOSD) is celebrating the new beginning of a divisional Learning and Service Centre, a unique, multi-use space to share with the SOSD community.
 On 49 acres, we share the Land with:

 - Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun, or Blue Thunderbird Land-Based Teachings Learning Centre:

-A gathering space for students when engaging in learning on the land.
+Coined the "Aki Centre", or "Land Centre", for short, this is our gathering space for students when engaging in learning on the land.
 It is surrounded by 49 acres of natural and agricultural grounds for community and classroom extensions to land-based learning, sharing a combination of Indigenous and western perspectives around historic and cultural connections to the land, environmental stewardship, sustainable food production, and nutrition.
-Programming on the land will begin in Spring, 2019.
 Please view the Site Map and Learning Centre floor plans.